BestTimesToVisit.com Logo

 safety

 While Austin is generally safe, be aware of your surroundings, especially in crowded nightlife areas like Sixth Street.
-Keep your valuables secure, and if you're out late, use ride-sharing services instead of walking alone.
-Always stay hydrated, as the Texas heat can be deceptive.
+Keep your valuables secure and avoid walking alone late at night in unfamiliar neighborhoods.
+If you're heading out for a night of music and drinks, designate a sober driver or use ride-sharing services.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.